 In the management of wild catch fisheries, regulating the commercial harvest of target species through the use of input and output controls has been a focal point.
 However, over recent decades there has been a growing emphasis on management approaches that consider the needs of all fishing sectors, and account for ecosystem-wide impacts.
-Some of the applied management outcomes that have come from future thinking include reducing incidental catches or impacts on non-target species through bycatch reduction technologies (Avery et al. 2017; Wakefield et al. 2017) and the future projection of environmental conditions to inform adaptive management boundaries (Hobday and Hartmann 2006; Hobday et al. 2011).
-Other areas of recent focus include broadening the scope of fisheries management to better achieve triple bottom-line outcomes (i.e. social, ecological and economic objectives) and recognising the issues that face all fishing interests (e.g. commercial, recreational, charter, conservation and traditional fishing) (Brownscombe et al. 2019; Dichmont et al. 2020).
-Underlying these complex challenges are the inherent complications associated with working at the political interface, and how alternative arrangements such as non-regulatory, co-management frameworks and harvest strategies can be used to generate better outcomes (Nursey-Bray et al. 2018).
+Some of the applied management outcomes that have come from future thinking include reducing incidental catches or impacts on non-target species through bycatch reduction technologies (Wakefield et al. 2017; Avery et al. 2017) and the future projection of epictoms adaptive management kendaries al conditions to inform lobday and Hartmann 2006; Hobday et al 201 Other areas of recent focus include broadening the cop. fisheries management to potten-line outcomes (i.e. social, better achieve a econ ic objectives) and recognising the ecological ce all sning interests (e.g. commercial, issues the recreational, texter, conservation and traditional fishing) al. 2019; Dichmont et al. 2020). iscombe (Br derlying, these complex challenges are the inherent nplications associated with working at the political and how alternative arrangements such as nonin. regulatory. co-management frameworks and harvest egies can be used to generate better outcomes (Nursey-Bray et al. 2018).
 Despite some recent progress in the management of fisheries or species, considerable work remains in order to progress the key science that informs direct management outcomes across the diversity of Australia's fishing landscape.
 The key research questions identified were:

-- 1. How do we ensure adequate research funding from the State and Commonwealth to maintain sustainable fisheries? - 2.
+- 1. How do we ensure adequate research funding from the state and Commonwealth to maintain sustainable fisheries? - 2.
 How do we develop indices of recruitment and abundance to enable sustainable fisheries management in the face of increasing environmental change? - 3.
 How can resource managers better prioritise species over politics? - 4.
 How can we more effectively incorporate the effects of environmental variation in fisheries management? - 5.
-How can State and Federal agencies better adopt ecosystem-based fisheries management? - 6.
+How can state and federal agencies better adopt ecosystem-based fisheries management? - 6.
 How should government agencies address gaps in basic biological information for key fish species? - 7.
 How can recreational fisheries be managed for maximum environmental and socio-economic benefits? - 8.
 How can fisheries management become adaptive under a changing climate? - 9.
-How can we improve management of species of conservation interest in commercial fisheries? - 10.
-How do we manage fisheries to reduce ecosystem impacts in a changing ocean?
+How can we improve management of species of conservation interest in commercial fisheries?

+10. How do we manage fisheries to reduce ecosystem impacts in a changing ocean?